Hepziba97/alx-zero_day/0x03-git/README.md

-this is my first repository as a full-stack engineer
+This is my second repository as a full-stack engineer.
+The purpose of this repo is to carry out git operation and commands using the terminal.